Poetry & Art

 A former John and Renee Grisham fellow, Joshua Davis (he/him) holds an MFA from the University of Mississippi, an MFA from Stonecoast at the University of Southern Maine, and an M.A. from Pittsburg State University.
 Recent poems have appeared in The Poetry Distillery, The Museum of Americana, and The Midwest Quarterly.
 He is a doctoral candidate in American Literature at Ohio University, and he lives near Tampa.

-senior poetry editor
+senior Poetry editor

 Senior Competitions Editor